CHRISTINE HARKINSON/The Sun: The horse sculpture Diligence has been placed at the intersection of Main and High streets

 In 2011, several members of the Moorestown Garden Club provided impetus for construction of the park when they presented a landscape plan to Town Council for their approval.
-That plan will be carried out when the soil remediation is completed.
+That plan was carried out when the soil remediation was completed.

 Benefits of the Park for Moorestown

-The park will provide a wagonload of benefits to the town as it:
+The park provides a wagonload of benefits to the town as it:

 - Provides a focal point for residents and visitors to meet in the Town Center

 - Commemorates an occurrence important in the history of Moorestown and the USA

 - Symbolizes the proud agricultural heritage and tradition of Moorestown